Below are frequently asked questions about the Local Voices project.

 The data may be licensed to a separate entity to enable continued data collection past the initial agreement between CSIRO and CME.
 This will enable a long-term view of community attitudes and how they change over time.

 The survey data will inform CME’s community engagement approach and development within the region.

-When participants complete the anchor survey, they receive 20 tokens which they can allocate to an eligible not-for-profit community group.
+When participants completed the anchor survey, they received 20 tokens which they can allocate to an eligible not-for-profit community group.
 When a community group accrues 1000 tokens, CSIRO will deliver a payment of $500 for their use.
 Alternatively, the community group can cash in tokens pro rata if they haven’t yet reached 1000 tokens.
 For example, 500 tokens would be equal to $250.

 Community groups that are eligible include school P&Cs, charities, and not-for-profit clubs and organisations operating within the region.
 Groups must be nominated for the rewards program by a community member who has been authorised by the group, before they can receive tokens.

 Participation is completely voluntary and participants can stop at any time without any consequence.
 While retracting data is not possible once results are submitted, you are free to withdraw your participation at any time prior to this, without prejudice, penalty or having to provide a reason for your withdrawal.